Indian Masala Chai aka Chai tea served in a white cup

 How to make Masala Chai (Method 1)

-• Pour water to a pot.
-Add the tea, ground spices & crushed/chopped ginger.
+• Heat water in a pot.
+Add the ground spices, crushed/chopped ginger and tea.
 (Start with lower amount of tea and if required you may add more after adding milk)

 • Bring this to a rolling boil and reduce the heat to medium.
 Boil for 3 mins until the decoction turns dark.

-• Reduce the heat and simmer until the tea becomes dark, for about 3 to 4 mins.
-I usually simmer the entire tea until it reduces approximately to 1¾ cups.
+• Reduce the heat and simmer until the chai (tea) becomes dark, for about 2 mins.

 • When the masala tea is ready, you will see a layer of cream on top and also the milk flavor is gone.

 • Optionally aerate or pull your masala chai for the same Chaiwallah taste.
 Take a soup ladle and aerate the masala chai or simply pour some chai to a measuring cup.
-Pour the hot tea in a slow stream, back to the chai pot from a height of 1½ to 2 feet.
+Pour the hot tea in a slow stream, back to the chai pot from a height of 1 to 1ยฝ feet.

 • Repeat this step of pulling hot masala chai from the pot to the cup, a few times (4 to 5 times).
 This breaks down the layer of cream and incorporates it back to the masala chai making it more tasty and thick.